frc538/first-notes/frc/2022-programming/session-01.md

 The initial download for this session is the [2022 (f1) version](https://www.ni.com/en-us/support/downloads/drivers/download.frc-game-tools.html#440024).
 You can find details in the [installation guide](https://docs.wpilib.org/en/stable/docs/zero-to-robot/step-2/frc-game-tools.html).

+When trying to run Driver Station as a non-administrator on a district-managed device, you may be prompted for an administrator password.
+To give permission, you will need to use `DEVICE-NAME\ARSAdmin` as the account name, where `DEVICE-NAME` is the name of the device; there should be a label on the device with its name, or you can view the properties on `This PC` in the File Explorer to find the name.

 ## FRC Radio Configuration Utility